Katherine Behar: E-Waste

 Art critic Kaya Genç and curator Ulya Soley describe E-Waste as "a timeless dystopia" related to Nicolas Bourriaud's concept of "the exform."
 In E-Waste, "handmade bits and pieces of machine-made electronic sculptures in the installation are both futuristic and aged, analog and digital, animate and inanimate."

 Modelling Big Data

 Modeling Big Data (2014) is a six-channel video installation in which the artist performs as an obese data body.
 Parodying the overproduction of so-called big data, Behar repeats movements that she calls data gestures.
 In four scenes she mimics four common computer routines: clicking, buffering, caching, and pinging.

 Theorist Tung-Hui Hu describes the moving figure's undulating motion as resembling “that of a natural organism, but the costume and mise-en-scène of the video appears inorganic; the combination is disconcerting because we expect body or data, and yet we see both at once. [… T]he literal data-body appears so lethargic that it is barely able to move, producing a choreographed awkwardness, or a virtuous antivirtuosity."
 As a result, he explains that Behar allows "the self to become more like an indistinct mass of data […] by accepting rather than resisting its objectification."

-Street.s/wall.ing/in

-Street.s/wall.ing/in (2013) is a performance designed for the building at 32 Old Slip in Manhattan's Wall Street district.
-Orange shapes, inspired by Jersey barriers, contain dancers that travel around the building over a period of two and a half hours.
-The forms eventually reach a Jersey barrier lining the Northwest corner of the building, and convene in the barrier's furthermost nook.